It's On Tonight

 It's On Tonight is the eighth studio album by American keyboardist Brian Culbertson.
 It was released by GRP Records on July 26, 2005.
-The album reached the top of the US Billboard Contemporary Jazz Albums chart and number two on Billboards Top Jazz Albums chart.
+The album reached the top of the US Billboard Contemporary Jazz Albums chart and number two on the Billboard Top Jazz Albums chart.

 Overview

-Artists such as Kirk Whalum, Chris Botti, Boney James, Patti Austin, Will Downing and Marc Nelson featured on the album.
+Artists such as Kirk Whalum, Chris Botti, Boney James, Patti Austin, Will Downing and Marc Nelson are featured on the album.